schemapress/Schema/readme.txt

 Nope!
 The Schema plugin is meant to add markup to a basic WordPress installation, including those types (mostly Article, BlogPosting) which needs to be supported on a fresh install.

-Other schema.org types shall be added via [documentation section](https://schema.press/downloads/), or a custom code.
+Other schema.org types shall be added via [Plugin Extensions](https://schema.press/downloads/), or a custom code.

 = Is there a way to add a new schema.org type? =